Tourism in Russia: Culture

 Nizhny Novgorod is the capital of the Volga region.
 Nizhny Novgorod is divided into two parts by the Oka River.
 The Upper City is its historical part.
 The Lower City is its industrial and commercial part.
 Here are the Fair, the old Sormovo and Kanavino, GAZ and Sotsgorod (the so-called "city in the city"), the railway terminal, and the airport.

 Kazan, the capital of Tatarstan, shows a mix of Christian Russian and Muslim Tatar cultures.

 Sakha Republic proposes to use former forced labour camps as a tourist attraction.
-Poles visit places of Communist crimes, e.g., of the Katyn massacre and Solovetsky Islands.
+Tourists visit places of Communist crimes, e.g., of the Katyn massacre and Solovetsky Islands.

 Museums

 Russia is home to museums that include the Tretyakov Gallery, the Kremlin Armoury and the State Historical Museum in Moscow, the Hermitage Museum, and the Russian Museum in St Petersburg, the Kazan Kremlin in Kazan, etc. Russia has museums related to its literary and classical music heritage, such as Yasnaya Polyana associated with Leo Tolstoy, the Mikhaylovskoye Museum Reserve associated with Alexander Pushkin, the Dostoyevsky Museum, the Tchaikovsky State House-Museum, and the Rimsky-Korsakov Apartment and Museum.

 Museums related to Russia's military history and military hardware include the Central Museum of the Great Patriotic War on Poklonnaya Hill, the Central Naval Museum in St Petersburg, the Battle of Stalingrad Museum in Volgograd.
 Museums related to science and technology include the Polytechnic Museum of Moscow, and the Memorial Museum of Cosmonautics.

 The GULAG History Museum tells the story about the GULAG camps in Siberia.